Enhanced Prostate Screening, Lenox Hill Radiology

 Are MRIs painful?

 MRI scans are painless and safe.
 Our procedure does not use contrast (a fluid injected into your body to create certain images) or a probe injected into the rectum.
 Our exam is fast and does not require any invasive measures.
-Artificial intelligence, a key component of Enhanced Prostate MRI, adds no time or discomfort to the procedure.
+Artificial intelligence, a key component of Enhanced Prostate MRI, does not add time or discomfort to the procedure.

 I’m nervous about getting a scan.
 What if they find something?